California Roll Recipe

 Sushi rolling tips

 One of the most important parts of this roll is not the insides, but the sushi rice.
-My sushi rice recipe uses a balanced flavor of rice vinegar, sugar, and salt to amplify the other ingredients.
+My sushi rice recipe uses a balanced combination of rice vinegar, sugar, and salt to amplify the other ingredients.
 There’s nothing worse than eating sushi with rice that’s too mushy, too sweet, or unflavorful.

 To help spread the rice onto the seaweed, use your hands and dip them into a bowl of water to prevent them from sticking.
 I also like to add sesame seeds onto the rice just to have a bit more crunch.
 You can also add tobiko for extra saltiness.